divarvel/PAPPL-OOo4Kids-Documents/CR3.rst

 to CFLAGS."

 We went back to Debian and Ubuntu GNU/Linux distributions.
-Now everything compile fine.
+Now everything compiles fine.
 It is sad no to be able to continue with Gentoo which is the best example of compiled source based distribution.

-Now, OOo4Kids compile fine on both Clément's and Benjamin's computers
+Now, OOo4Kids compiles fine on both Clément's and Benjamin's computers

 ================================================================================
 FOSDEM Attendance
 ================================================================================
 We attended Thorsten Berhens conference on LibreOffice at FOSDEM, untitled "Impress Hacking".
-We learned some tips for developping OOo4Kids.
+We learned more about how the source files are organized within the directories.

 ================================================================================
 Done / To be done